finance calculator

 How it works

-We compare your actual net worth to this expected value and calculate a wealth gap as actual net worth minus expected wealth.
+We compare your actual net worth to this expected value and calculate a wealth gap as Actual net worth − Expected wealth.
+A positive gap means you are above the benchmark; a negative gap means you are below.

-If your actual net worth exceeds the expected value, we label your status as ahead; if it falls short, we label it as behind.
+If your actual net worth exceeds the expected value, we label your status as ahead; if it falls short, we label it as behind, mirroring the idea of PAW vs UAW in the original framework.

 When to use it